 Increase in number and complexity of operations

 Assessment of SUS suppliers as part of a risk analysis is critical for validation and qualification of the CCS.
-Particle Measuring Systems offers the BioCapt® Single-Use Microbial Impactor, which mitigates the above described risks with the benefit of being optimized for use in critical areas and continuous sampling while reducing the cost of quality with a strong return on investment.
-These SUS devices are seamlessly compatible with modern manufacturing requirements in addition to neutralizing VHP and antibiotics.
+These SUS devices are seamlessly compatible with modern manufacturing requirements.

 The purpose of microbial testing and monitoring systems is to protect product quality and detect potential contaminants in the environment and product as quickly as possible.
 To this end, the surrounding environment of Grade A (often designated Grade B) should be monitored with the same approach as Grade A. A comprehensive environmental monitoring program for all areas includes sampling locations, monitoring frequency, monitoring method, and incubation conditions.
 In essence, these key aspects of the program are the result of many controls occurring simultaneously in the facility.
 Merely monitoring and testing for its own sake does not ensure sterility.